You've read the books, you've seen the film - now discover the superb film locations.

 The scene where Harry catches the steam train Hogwarts Express was also filmed in London, at Platform 4 at Kings Cross Station.
 This central London station was built as the Great Northern Railway’s London terminus in 1851- 2.
 In the film, the steam train leaves from Platform 9¾ and takes the students to Hogwarts School of Witchcraft and Wizardry .

 The train arrives at Hogsmeade Station where Harry and the other students disembark for Hogwarts School.
-It is the station for the village of Goathland in the Yorkshire Moors, already well known as the fictional village of Aidensfield from the British TV series, Heartbeat.
+It is the station for the village of Goathland in Yorkshire, already well known as the fictional village of Aidensfield from the British TV series, Heartbeat.
 The village station itself has barely changed since it opened on July 1, 1865.

 The interior and exterior shots of Hogwarts School of Witchcraft and Wizardry are taken from a number of locations around England.